xtagon/docs/docs/pages/snake-customization.md

 ---
+title: Customizing Your Snake
+permalink: /snake-customization
 layout: card
-title: Customizing Your Snake
-categories: [doc]
 ---

 Make your snake unique by assigning it a color, head, and tail in your response to the Battlesnake API's `start` request.

 ### A response to start with these specifications: